 In this article I gave you all the details you need about my Tanzania itinerary – from what to do, prices for accommodation and transportation, how long to stay, when to go in the country etc. Of course, you can take my itinerary and customize it to meet your needs (make it longer or shorter if you want, omit some things, add some new ones and so on).

 I have also included our full list of expenses for how much we paid so that you know an approximate budget to plan.
-By the way, the company I used for a safari and Kilimanjaro tours is offering a 5% discount to all my readers so grab your promo code by filling in the form below and your coupon will be sent to you automatically.
+By the way, in case you missed it, this post can literally save you hundreds of dollars – search for a special discount I negotiated for my readers in the body of this post 🙂

 Thank you for reading this post.
 I hope you liked my ideal itinerary for a Tanzanian vacation!